One of the problems that trips up experienced SAS users when they begin to use SAS Enterprise Guide is a result of simple geography.

 How to get the task

 You can download the Copy Files task from this link (Zip file).
-The download package includes three versions that depend on your version of SAS Enterprise Guide: one for v4.3, one for v5.1, and one for v4.1 (with a reduced feature set).
+The download package includes multiple versions that depend on your version of SAS Enterprise Guide: v4.3, v5.1, v6.1, v7.1 (before v7.13), and one for v4.1 (with a reduced feature set).
 There is also a documentation file (PDF) that provides instruction for how to install and use the task.